NFIBrokerage/slipstream_honeycomb/README.md

 [Honeycomb](https://www.honeycomb.io/) is an observability tool with a sweet query interface and distributed tracing support.

-At NFIBrokerage, we :heart: honeycomb because empowers us to debug issues in fractions of time (and with far more certainty) than log ingestion services, and lets us understand our system in real-time.
+At NFIBrokerage, we :heart: honeycomb because it empowers us to debug issues in fractions of time (and with far more certainty) than log ingestion services, and lets us understand our system in real-time.